aparaatti/debish/README.md

 ### Tag names on screenshots ###

-The numbering and "icons" on the screenshot come from FiraCode -font are simply tag names.
+The numbering and "icons" on the screenshot come from FiraCode -font and are simply tag names.
 If you want something similar they are these utf codes/characters:

 ```